 Templeborough Biomass Power Plant

-We plan to open our renewable energy plant during Winter 2018 when it will generate around 41MW of green electricity which is enough to supply 78,000 homes and save over 150,000 tons of CO2 every year.
+We generated our first renewable electricity at the plant during July 2018, it now generates around 41MW of green electricity which is enough to supply 78,000 homes and save over 150,000 tons of CO2 every year.
 It’s difficult to visualise how much that is but would look the same as 250,000 really big hot air balloons and the saving is equal to 1.75 million plane flights to Paris.

 of green electricity